Ethylene9160/SDM252_CPP_Simulator/sources/CPP_notes.md

 * iostream is a standard C++ input/output library, consisting of a collection of related classes that support input and output to the console and to files.

-* If the value of the condition being tested is **an integral value**, we can replace the if-else-if set of clauses with a switch statement.
+* If the value of the condition being tested is **an integer value**, we can replace the if-else-if set of clauses with a switch statement.（不考）

 * continue statement short-circuits the remaining execution of the current iteration.